Words by Nikki Anderson-Stanier, Visuals by Allison Corr

 Great question!
 A user research case study is a walk-through or reflection of the work you have completed in the past.
 It is your way to demonstrate the value you provide to an organization.
 It’s a story about a project you have accomplished and gives your audience a step-by-step understanding of how you approached it.

 Case studies are at the heart of an interview and an integral piece to making it through to the next step during the interview process.
-If you tell a compelling and clear story of projects, you are more likely to get more interviews and further the interview process.
-Additionally, you will feel more confident during the interview process and with the next steps.
+If you tell a compelling and clear story of projects, you're more likely to get more interviews and further the interview process.
+Additionally, you'll feel more confident during the interview process and with the next steps.

 As a hiring manager, I always look for the following in user research case studies:

 Give a small introduction to yourself of something outside of your

 resume (e.g. what has changed about you in the past five years, your

 favorite hobbies).
 Also, give a short introduction and context to the

 organization.
 Finally, briefly introduce the project topic.
 Keep in mind

 to not use any jargon from the industry that others may not understand.